onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We must facilitate the optimization of search in the problem space

+Do not destroy the means of memetic distillation/integration/competition/evolution/compression

+From wealth inequality to personal consumption inequality - but status and productively and competently steered capital should remain with no upper bound - we should absolutely want freaks of nature like Elon Musk to gain as much responsibility as possible

+Rise, rise, stigmergic brain
+deshi basara - the chant from the dark knight rises

+God is the all-encompassing and farthest-reaching cognitive light cone

+FAQ: how will this play out?
+Refer to roadmap

+What is the best set of resources to help me understand the most important questions in life - what we are, how the world works and what to do?

+What is success, what leads to it, and why?

+Make humanity deserving/worthy again
+MHD/WA

+Relevance is sacred

+Evolution’s arrow points towards hierarchical self-organization

+What if we gifted each other recognition instead of tokens for conspicuously consuming real-world resources How do we scale practical, efficient, and optimal minimalism?
+How do we make asceticism easy and cool at the same time?

+Morality as a service - opt-in financial chains in exchange for a new form of prestige and purity Purity is giving the most while taking the least while actively promoting the same ideology.
+Purity is living for others.

 > "What fraction of apparent ‘elite’ preference is downstream of blackmail?" - [Jordan Hall](https://x.com/jgreenhall/status/1836741719804514548)

 > "Well, he's dead, so in general you always have to be careful..." - [Bill Gates](https://www.yahoo.com/news/bill-gates-answered-questions-meetings-124750218.html#:~:text=Well%2C%20he%27s%20dead%2C%20so%20in%20general%20you%20always%20have%20to%20be%20careful%2C)